spotify/scio/site/src/main/paradox/FAQ.md

 #### How do I stream to a partitioned BigQuery table?

-Currently there is no way to create a [partitioned](https://cloud.google.com/bigquery/docs/partitioned-tables) BigQuery table via Scio/Beam when streaming, however it is possible to stream to a partitioned table if it is already created.
+Currently, there is no way to create a [partitioned](https://cloud.google.com/bigquery/docs/partitioned-tables) BigQuery table via Scio/Beam when streaming, however it is possible to stream to a partitioned table if it is already created.

 This can be done by using fixed windows and using the window bounds to infer date.
 As of Scio 0.4.0-beta2 this looks as follows: